Associate Professor, Emeritus

 Dr. Olivieri and his wife completed a grant for the VA Hospital System that focused on patient safety.
 As part of the grant, 24 video vignettes were developed and distributed on DVD nationwide to support patient safety officers in their efforts to educate hospital personnel on patient safety.
 In addition, a Patient Safety website was developed.
 Following this, Peter and Rita developed an extensive set of Patient Safety videos for Boston Children’s Hospital. (see “Patient Safety” menu above)

 Professor Olivieri’s wife, Rita, was a Professor in the Boston College School of Nursing, one of their sons is the Director of Web Services at BC, and their daughter is Director of Communication and Training for the university Information Technology Services Department.
 Their eldest son is the CIO of a local advertising agency.
-Two of their grandchildren are currently students at Boston College.

 Professor Olivieri and his wife both retired from Boston College in June of 2011.
 Peter had taught at BC in the Carroll School of Management for 42 years and had over 10,000 students.
 Rita was there for 33 years in the Connell School of Nursing and taught over 6,000 students. (see “Too Much Info” above)